xiaweijie1996/Full-Convolutional-Profile-Flow/README.md

 For the code of t-Copula used in the paper, please check: [t-Copula](https://github.com/MauricioSalazare/multi-copula)

 For the of GAN, VAE, etc, please check: [Generative models](https://github.com/xiaweijie1996/Generative-Models-for-Customer-Profile-Generation).

-## How to Use Pre-trained Model to Do the Generation

-We will provide this soon.

 ## How to Train Your Own FCPflow